wmhilton-stoplight/platform-docs/2.-workspaces/j.custom-domains.md

 ![](../assets/images/custom-domain.png)

-To setup a custom domain for your Stoplight workspace:
+To set up a custom domain for your Stoplight workspace:

 1. From the workspace home page, select **Settings**.
 2. Select the right arrow next to **Domain**.